AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - the community to understand the design and provide feedback

 This document **briefly outlines** key features of TestNet/MainNet.
 More detailed, technical designs on the individual components are forthcoming.

+Some sections have open questions that need to be resolved before even the high-level design can be finalized.

 ## Overview